Meet Our Zero Waste Team

 In 2017 Matthew started his journey with CCNB in late August.
 After almost a year he applied for an open Assistant Events Supervisor position and was offered the job.
 Since then, he has climbed the ladder earning the positions of Events Supervisor and then onto the Lead Events Supervisor role.
 In his time here he has earned the newly opened position of Zero Waste Programs Events & Organics Coordinator.
 In his free time, he loves spending time with his family and coaching high school football.

-Ian Bradford, Sonoma Zero Waste Program Supervisor ★
+Ian Bradford, Zero Waste Events Supervisor ★

 Nicholas Deleissegues, Marin Zero Waste Program Supervisor